r-freeman/college-app/README.md

 ## College App

-Full stack application built with [Laravel 6](https://laravel.com/), [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).
-Authentication with [Laravel Passport](https://laravel.com/docs/6.x/passport).
-The application features a dashboard interface demonstrating CRUD of three entities using RESTful API architecture.
+Full stack application built with [Laravel 6](https://laravel.com/), [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/) for managing college enrolments, courses and lecturers.
+The front end of the application features a dashboard interface created with Vue.js and Tailwind CSS.
+The back end provides a Restful API for the front end to consume.
+It was created according to MVC architecture and secured using [Laravel Passport](https://laravel.com/docs/6.x/passport).

 ## Demo